 August 2012 – July 2017

-- Contribute to conservation and sustainable use of biodiversity in selected areas along the coast of India
+- To contribute to conservation and sustainable use of biodiversity in selected areas along the coast of India

 With a coastline of more than 7,500 km, India is endowed with a diversity of coastal and marine ecosystems.
 These ecosystems provide numerous services and benefits including fisheries, coastal tourism, as well as protection provided by mangroves and sand dunes against natural disasters such as tsunamis and cyclones.